ryanjsalva/blog/_posts/2016-05-15-cordova-dev-environment.md

 "Free for individual developers, open source projects, academic research, training, education, and small professional teams."
 {: .pull-quote }

 To install TACO, select it from the optional components during VS setup.
+If you already have Visual Studio installed, you can add TACO by going to "Change or Remove Programs" in the Control Panel, right-clicking on Visual Studio and selecting "Change."

 Visual Studio will install all the Windows and Android SDK build tools in your Parallels instance, so all the setup work you had to do on the Mac… it's not necessary for Windows.